-14 of the Best Super Bowl Foods (Even If You’re Only Watching the Half-time Show)
+18 of the Best Super Bowl Foods (Even If You’re Only Watching the Half-Time Show)

 Everybody's a winner with nachos.

 Here at MUNCHIES, we know that not all Super Bowl viewers are actually tuning in to appreciate a display of athleticism.
 Some of us are just here for the snacks.
 And the half-time show.
 (And maybe the excuse to get a thematic manicure.)
 Look, we know the NFL is a festering wound of late capitalism and exploitation of athletes.
-But you can at least choose to make your own finger foods rather than throwing your money at the league’s controversial-at-best “official pizza sponsor.”
-And if you truly have no team loyalties, consider the Juicy Lucy, the beast of a sandwich native to Minneapolis, who's hosting the championship game this year.
-When the Philadelphia Eagles take on the New England Patriots on Sunday, the only thing under your control are your snacks and, if you're watching in Philly, your ability to climb a Crisco-ed street pole.
+But you can at least choose to make your own finger foods rather than throwing your money at the league’s new "official pizza sponsor" after it's last one... sort of went off the rails a bit.
+And if you truly have no team loyalties, consider some smoky barbecue ribs or fried chicken, the specialties down in Atlanta, who's hosting the championship game this year.
+When the Los Angeles Rams take on the New England Patriots on Sunday, the only thing under your control are your snacks.
 So set yourself up for a personal victory with some of our best game day-ready bites.

 Greek pizza, so named because of its method of preparation not its feta-and-olive heavy toppings, is, by most accounts, universally terrible.
 It’s also almost solely consumed in the New England region of the US.
 So, make of that what you will as a portent of things to come on Sunday.
 But after enough cheap beers, this Test Kitchen-approved version will either taste like sweet victory or a balm for your Tom Brady-loving soul.

 When you’re watching the game, you’ll want to keep one hand free for fist pumping when something good happens.
-(Or when Justin Timberlake comes on for the half time show.)
+(Or when Maroon 5 comes on for the half time show.)
 It’s much easier to do that with a perfectly sized bagel bite.

 You know you’re going to be serving dips on dips on dips.
 Go all out and fry up your own potato chips to take this game watching experience to another level.